 General Cleaning for Displays

 • Dust your displays with a microfiber cloth or soft feather duster.
-If needed, glass cleaner can be used (never spray directly onto art)
+If needed, a gentle glass cleaner can be used (never spray directly onto art)

 Bones: